hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 ## Troubleshoot

-If you encounter issues with peering, refer to the [troubleshoot peering documentation](../../how-to/troubleshoot/peering.md) which provides guidance on identifying and resolving common problems that can occur during the peering process.
+If you encounter issues with peering, see the [troubleshoot peering documentation](../../how-to/troubleshoot/peering.md), which helps you identify and resolve common problems that can occur during the peering process.